 You can retrieve this code by going to the manual activation page on a machine with internet connectivity and entering your registered email address, unlock key, and machine ID that is displayed on screen.
 Take the activation code that is generated for you to unlock the features.
 The activation code will also be emailed to you for your records.

 How do I transfer my existing unlock key to another machine?

 If you wish to deactivate a machine so that you can make use of the same unlock on another machine (within the limits of your purchase) use the menu option Help -> Deactivate allowing you to re-activate again on another machine.
-If you are unable to deactivate a machine yourself for any reason, please contact support with your unlock key information to have the machine deactivated for you.
+If you are unable to deactivate a machine yourself (lost or inaccessible), you can manually deactivate any active machines with your unlock key information.

 Why does my Event Log fill up with "Service command was processed successfully" messages every second?